 What are the Most Common Household Budget Percentages?

-Following a budget is like a combination of financial roadmap and peace of mind.
+Following a budget is like a combination of a financial roadmap and peace of mind.
 By taking charge of how and where to spend your money, you enable yourself to control your money, rather than your money controlling you.
 Knowing how much money to allocate for certain expenses can be confusing if you have never had a budget in the past.
 Let’s explore a good place to start.

 What Do We Mean by ‘Household Budget Percentages’?